Countdown of the Top 3 Complaints Against the Field Service Industry

 It might first help to analyze and understand some of the roots of this negative word-of-mouth and then find a solution that benefits all parties involved.
-Another intern here at Field Squared took some time (a lot of time) combing over 1,000 online negative customer reviews of companies within the field service industry, and we have narrowed it down to the top three complaints from customers of field service organizations, counted down from three to the number one reason.
+We took some time (a lot of time, actually) combing through over 1,000 online negative customer reviews of companies within the field service industry.
+From this, we narrowed down the top three complaints from customers of field service organizations, counted down from three to the number one reason.

 Coming in at number 3 in our Top 3 Countdown…

 First and foremost I’m sure we can all agree that the customer is always right—even when they most certainly are not right, they are still right—right?
 Correct, but even if that’s the case, shouldn’t we at least make sure we quote, and more importantly, charge them the right price for the job?

 This was the typical type of complaint we stumbled across dealing with mischarging customers:

 “This company sucks!
 They overcharged me by $400 and lied to me about how much it would initially cost.
 NEVER EVER use them…you will regret it if you do…they do not stick with their word and they are NOT trustworthy.”

 One simple solution to this type of situation happening (and the negative word-of-mouth that comes because of it) would be to present your clients and field workforce technicians with automated price lists and quoting tools.
 This eliminates anything getting lost in translation.
 There won’t be any surprise endings for customers and field workforce technicians when everything about the work order, including prices/quotes laid out in a simple format that is easily understood by everyone.
 Shameless plug, a platform like ours here at Field Squared can do just that, along with so much more.